nautes-labs/website/src/en/guide/user-guide/code-repo.md

 Before starting this section, please ensure that you have read the [Main Process](main-process.md) section to understand the main process and related terminology for deploying applications in Nautes.

-A repository used for storing a project's source code, pipeline configurations, or deployment manifests.
+A code repository used for storing a project's source code, pipeline configurations, or deployment manifests.
 Only Git is supported.

+In the software development process, a single code repository often cannot independently complete expected functions.
+It may need to depend on other code repositories to complete specific features, and these code repositories are usually referred to as "dependency libraries."
+The "Code Repository Authorization" feature grants authorization to a code repository for products or projects.
+This enables the code repository of the products or projects to use the authorized code repository for project integration.

-Support both [Command Line](deploy-an-application.md#initialize-a-product) and API for maintaining repositories.
+Support both [Command Line](deploy-an-application.md#initialize-a-product) and API for maintaining repositories and maintaining repository authorizations.

 ## Prerequisites